constantjxyz/PromptLink/baselines/README.md

 * File "matching_embeddings.py": Identifies the top-K candidates for other embedding-based compared methods.

-* "utils/metrics.py": Describes how we calculate the linking accuracy results.
+* File "utils/metrics.py": Describes how we calculate the linking accuracy results.

-* "utils/distances.py": Details the method for calculating the similarity between embedding pairs.
+* File "utils/distances.py": Details the method for calculating the similarity between embedding pairs.

-* "utils/others.py": Contains other utility functions for data input/output (I/O).
+* File "utils/others.py": Contains other utility functions for data input/output (I/O).